 The NOFA was released in June 2022.
 Since then, 32 applications have been received and funding has been awarded to seven projects.
 These projects have successfully leveraged over \$6.7 million of private sector investment to revitalize formerly vacant commercial spaces.
-The grant awards are nearly complete, demonstrating effective management and execution of the funding process.
+All but one of the grant awards are complete, demonstrating effective management and execution of the funding process.
 By reimbursing the awarded projects promptly, the city is ensuring that the initiatives can move forward and achieve their intended goals without delays.